Ben Hall (Australian actor): Career

 Hall began his television career in 2014, playing Finton Kelly in the Showcase drama Devil's Playground.
 Hall described researching the role as "harrowing" but it was "incredible" to be a part of a big production.
 That year, Hall appeared as Hal Cooper in two episodes of ABC1 television drama, ANZAC Girls.
-In 2017, Hall played the gay lead character, Tim in the Australian stage musical Only Heaven Knows.
+He was also part of the ensemble for a touring production of Les Misérables.
+Hall took part in the Rottnest Channel Swim in 2015.
+In 2017, he played the gay lead character, Tim in the Australian stage musical Only Heaven Knows.
 He then secured guest roles in Nine Network's drama series Love Child, the Network 10 mini-series Brock and a role in a comedy series titled HActresses.

 In 2016, Hall joined the cast of Australian soap opera Neighbours, playing the recurring role of Ned Willis.
 He filmed a second guest appearance in 2016.
 After Hall made his third return, the show's producer Jason Herbison revealed that Hall originally did not want to make a long-term commitment to the show.
 Hall reconsidered and wanted to return on a regular basis.
 Hall joined the show's regular cast in 2018.
 In 2022, prior to the show's cancellation, Hall decided to leave the role.
 Hall returned once again to film scenes for the show's would be final episodes.
 Hall later revealed that he would not be returning after the show was renewed by Amazon Freevee, but was not opposed to doing so.
 Hall stated that while appearing on Neighbours, he rarely showcased his comedy skills he had learned from studying at WAAPA.

+Meanwhile, in 2017, Hall played the leading role of Tim in the production of the musical Only Heaven Knows at the Hayes Theatre, Sydney.

 In 2023, Hall played the role of Sam Philips in the touring theatrical musical, Elvis A Musical Revolution, which is based on the American singer Elvis Presley.
-In June 2023, it was announced that Hall will appear as Mark Waugh in the Nine Network television series, Warnie.
-He has also filmed an upcoming role in a Robbie Williams biopic titled Better Man.
+In June 2023, it was announced that Hall would appear as Mark Waugh in the Nine Network television series, Warnie.
+He has also filmed an upcoming role in the Robbie Williams biopic titled Better Man.

-In April 2024, Hall was announced in the leading role of Mick Dennis in Matthew Holmes' upcoming film adaption The Guns of Muschu, based on the novel by Don Dennis.
+In April 2024, it was announced that Hall would play the leading role of Mick Dennis in Matthew Holmes' film adaption The Guns of Muschu, based on the novel by Don Dennis.
+The following year, Hall starred opposite Samantha Jade in Pretty Woman: The Musical in the lead role of Edward Lewis at the Lyric Theatre in October and Theatre Royal Sydney in November 2025.

+Alongside his former Neighbours co-star Bonnie Anderson, Hall will star as Glenn Wheatley in Whispering Jack: The John Farnham Musical at the Roslyn Packer Theatre in November 2026.